ulfschneider/breakdown/README.md

 ### Pushing to JIRA

-Select in the Packages menu **Breakdown → Push to JIRA** to push your changes to JIRA.
+In the Packages menu, select **Breakdown → Push to JIRA** to push your changes to JIRA.
 A push is always followed by an automatic pull to bring a current dataset back into your editor.
 If some issues could not be pushed, you will receive a warning notification with the reason code.
 In addition, those issues will *disappear from the editor.* Use the editor UNDO function to let those issues reappear.